 Special high-grade zinc is produced in Finland by an electrolytic process in a smelter.
 The electrolytic process includes four main stages: 1) Roasting of zinc concentrate in temperature of more than 900 °C (ZnO as product), 2) Leaching stage, where the zinc oxide is separated from the other calcines 3) Impurities elimination 4) Electrolysis.
 According to 2006 IPCC Guidelines this process does not result in non-energy CO2 emissions.
 (Finlands GHG-NIR, 2016)

-Zinc production is a source of heavy metals, NMVOC, particles and PCDD/F. Zn emissions from this sector contribute to nearly 4% of the total emissions.
-The shares of emissions for each air pollutant reported under the NFR category are presented in Table 4.35.
+Zinc production is a source of heavy metals, NMVOC and PCDD/F. Process emissions fluctuate annually (e.g. zinc) depending on operation, raw material and products.
+Zn emissions from this sector contribute to nearly 4% of the total emissions.